-Apply online at www.trinidadstate.edu by clicking APPLY NOW on the left side of the page or complete a paper application from Admissions and Records.
-If you have questions about the Trinidad Campus please email bernadine.degarbo@trinidadstate.edu.
-Please email mathilda.westerman@trinidadstate.edu with questions about our Valley Campus.
-Once you have been accepted you will be given a Student ID Number (S#).
-You will receive your S Number via online if you apply online or in an acceptance letter if you complete a paper application.
-You will need your S# to take the Accuplacer test, log onto school computers, for registration, etc.
+Apply online at www.trinidadstate.edu by clicking Apply on the drop-down Admissions menu or from the Quick Links at the bottom of the home page or complete a paper application from the Admissions and Records Office.
+If you have questions about the Trinidad Campus, please email bernadine.degarbo@trinidadstate.edu.
+Please email mathilda.westerman@trinidadstate.edu with questions about the Valley Campus.

+Once you have been accepted, you will be given a Student ID Number (S#).
+You will receive your S Number in you're acceptance letter.
+You will need your S# to take the Accuplacer test, log into the portal, log onto school computers, for registration, etc.